CodeFreezr/awesome-graphviz/README.md

   - [Symfony application-map plugin](https://symfony.com/legacy) - an easy-to-use documentation tool for the symfony framework community. *Tomasz Ducin*

 ##### Call Graphs
   - [javashot](https://code.google.com/archive/p/javashot) - captures the dynamic execution flow of a Java programa.
 The traces can be viewed using Graphviz.
-  - [CodeViz](https://github.com/petersenna/codeviz) - a call graph generation utility for C/C++ that assumes dot for its back end *Mel Gorman*
+  - [CodeViz](https://github.com/petersenna/codeviz) - a call graph generation utility for C/C++ that assumes dot for its back end *Mel Gorman*.
-  - [Python call graphs](http://pycallgraph.slowchop.com/en/master/) - Python Call Graph Visualisation
+  - [Python call graphs](http://pycallgraph.slowchop.com/en/master/) - Python Call Graph Visualisation.
+  - [go-callvis](https://github.com/TrueFurby/go-callvis) - Visualize call graph of your Go program.

 ##### Dependency
   - [LJV.java](https://www.cs.auckland.ac.nz/~j-hamer/LJV.html) - (Lightweight Java Visualizer) - is tool for visualizing Java data structures with Graphviz.
 It has been used to good effect in CS1 and CS2-level data structures courses. *John Hammer*
   - [eEye Binary Diffing Suite](https://www.beyondtrust.com/) - is a suite of tools for binary differential analysis, especially for reverse engineering patches as well as program updates.
   - [YaST](https://lizards.opensuse.org/2009/01/19/graph-of-storage-devices/) - openSUSE installation and configuration showing a graph of storage devices with dependencies. *Arvin Schnell*
+  - [chefviz](https://github.com/tom--bo/chefviz) - Chefviz creates the dot files of recipes dependency-graph for graphviz.
+  - [go-erd](https://github.com/gmarik/go-erd) - Visualize package's types and their inter-relationships to aid exploring and studying source code.

-##### Schema & Database Visualisations
+##### Schema & Datastructure
   - [Merisedot](http://oss.phear.org/merisedot/) - a tool to generate MCD Entity/Relation graphics of Merise.
 (Seulement en Français) -
   - [Pimentech-DbUtils](http://www.pimentech.fr) - utils for writing patterns databases in XML (Extended Entities Relationship diagram (ERA)) - and exporting them to graphviz and sql.
   - [Reverse Snowflake Joins](https://sourceforge.net/projects/revj/files/) - is a tool that parses SQL Select statements and generates a diagram.
   - [myDBR](httP://www.myDBR.com) - is web-based reporting system for relational databases using Graphviz as one of its charting modules.
   - [Erviz](http://slopjong.de/2011/02/26/whats-erviz/) - an entity-relationship diagram generator that converts plain text files to DOT-formatted graphical files for Graphviz. *Mitsuru Kono*
   - [GraphQLviz](https://github.com/Macroz/GraphQLviz) - GraphQLviz marries GraphQL (schemas) with Graphviz.
+  - [memviz](https://github.com/bradleyjkemp/memviz) - Visualize your data structures using graphviz
+  - [sqliterd](https://github.com/gwenn/sqliterd) - Tool to create a Graphviz dot file from SQLite database schema written in go.

 ##### Theoretical Computer Science
   - [Ragel](http://www.colm.net/open-source/ragel/) - (think "lex") - compiles executable finite state machines from regular languages and can generate diagrams of the state machines in DOT format.